Yona-Appletree/lpmini2024/docs/design.md

 # Enities

-An entity is the basic building block of a Lightplayer program.
-Enities contain logic that relates input and state to some output.
-They can be wired together to form complex systems.
+Entities are the small programs that make up a scene.
+An instance of an entity in a scene is called a node.

+# Node

+A node is an instance of an entity in a scene.

 ## Input